 Are you a compassionate and driven person who wants to make a positive impact in your community?
 Are you looking for an intense, fast-paced career that offers the chance to help people?
-The Aims emergency medical technician certificate program is a great way to start your EMS career.
+The Aims emergency medical technician certificate program is a great way to start your emergency medical services or healthcare career.

 If you’re interested in becoming a paramedic, earning an EMT certificate at Aims is the first step toward that goal.
 To apply to the Aims paramedic program, you must be a certified EMT.